dwyl/style-guide/README.md

 ###Pull Requests
+Good pull requests (PR) reduce the back and forth required between the person submitting the PR and the assigned reviewer, saving everyone time.
-+ Before submitting a pull request (PR), **open a new issue** so you can _confirm the need_ for the functionality you are intending to add (such as [this example](https://github.com/dshaw/env/issues/6))
++ Before submitting a PR, **open a new issue** so you can _confirm the need_ for the functionality you are intending to add (like in [this example](https://github.com/dshaw/env/issues/6))
 + When you submit your pull request, include:
   + A **descriptive title** that answers the question "What does this PR do?"
   + A reference to the issue that the PR solves
   + An explanation of what the PR includes (bullet pointed lists are sometimes helpful here) and the _implementation detail_
   + An **update to the documentation** (often the repo's readme)
-  + **Assign your pull request**
+  + **Assign your pull request** to someone for review (this person will be the first point of contact if the PR merges a bug into the production environment)

 A good example is this one: https://github.com/indexzero/ps-tree/pull/12

 ####Reviewing pull requests
-+ [Inline comments on github](https://help.github.com/articles/commenting-on-the-diff-of-a-pull-request/) are a very useful when reviewing pull requests, both for traceability and speed of review.
++ [Inline comments on github](https://help.github.com/articles/commenting-on-the-diff-of-a-pull-request/) are very useful when reviewing pull requests, both for traceability and speed of review.

 <img width="940" alt="add-comment-inline-in-pr-comment-box" src="https://cloud.githubusercontent.com/assets/4185328/9238544/0d293b20-414b-11e5-8604-15ba4f229525.png">

 ###Naming repos

-- [ ] Writing a good issue
-- [ ] Writing a descriptive pull request that speeds up review time and reduces the amount of back and forth between the requestee and the

 <br/>